AnyChart/docs.anychart.com/Maps/Connector_Maps.md

 ### Series colors

 As soon as our connectors acquire some width, we can set the filling color for them.
 There are several method used for changing the default colors: {api:anychart.core.map.series.Connector#fill}fill(){api} and {api:anychart.core.map.series.Connector#stroke}stroke(){api} methods are used to color connectors in normal state, colors can be also defined through the dataset.
-It's possible to change colors for hovered and selected states using {api:anychart.core.map.series.Connector#hoverFill}hoverFill(){api}, {api:anychart.core.map.series.Connector#hoverstroke}hoverStroke(){api}, {api:anychart.core.map.series.Connector#selectFill}selectFill(){api} and {api:anychart.core.map.series.Connector#selectStroke}selectStroke(){api} methods.
+It's possible to change colors for hovered and selected states using {api:anychart.core.map.series.Connector#hoverFill}hoverFill(){api}, {api:anychart.core.map.series.Connector#hoverStroke}hoverStroke(){api}, {api:anychart.core.map.series.Connector#selectFill}selectFill(){api} and {api:anychart.core.map.series.Connector#selectStroke}selectStroke(){api} methods.
 Note that fill color is used only with start or end size greater than zero.
 Only stroke color is visible by default.

 ```
 // setting colors for hovered and selected